valecanto/sql-docs/docs/t-sql/statements/create-table-transact-sql.md

 When a table is created, the QUOTED IDENTIFIER option is always stored as ON in the metadata for the table, even if the option is set to OFF when the table is created.

+In [!INCLUDE [fabric-sqldb](../../includes/fabric-sqldb.md)], some table features can be created but will not be [mirrored into the Fabric OneLake](/fabric/database/sql/mirroring-overview).
+For more information, see [Limitations of Fabric SQL database mirroring](/fabric/database/sql/mirroring-limitations).

 ## Temporary tables

 You can create local and global temporary tables.
 Local temporary tables are visible only in the current session, and global temporary tables are visible to all sessions.
 Temporary tables can't be partitioned.